Discover how nutritional medicine can improve your hormone health

 Throughout our lives, females deal with hormonal highs and lows, such as puberty, pregnancy, pre-menstrual syndrome (PMS), perimenopause, menopause and post menopause ¹.
 Along with these phases in life, women can also deal with imbalance issues such as heavy menstrual bleeding, uterine fibroids, irregular periods, fibrocystic breasts, polycystic ovarian syndrome (PCOS), endometriosis, anxiety and depression ².

-Poor dietary choices, such as excess alcohol, processed meat and cheese, gut dysbiosis, diets low in whole grains, fruit and vegetables, excess saturated fat, sugar, low omega 3 to 6 ratio, high BMI, lack of exercise and poor liver detoxification were linked to excess estriol (oestrogen dominance) and toxic oestrogen metabolites.
+Poor dietary choices, such as excess alcohol, processed meat and excess dairy, gut dysbiosis, diets low in whole grains, fruit and vegetables, excess saturated fat, sugar, low omega 3 to 6 ratio, excess weight, lack of exercise and poor liver detoxification were linked to excess estriol (oestrogen dominance) and toxic oestrogen metabolites.
 These toxic metabolites were associated with an increased risk of breast cancer.
 On a positive note, lifestyle and dietary changes, for example, decreasing alcohol, losing weight and following a vegetarian or Mediterranean style diet consisting of whole grains, legumes, fruit, vegetables and fish, can decrease endogenous oestrogens and toxic metabolites ³.
 Functional testing, such as the DUTCH test, will also help to determine what kind of hormonal imbalances may be present and a tailored nutritional plan can be set up to support women dealing with hormonal issues.

 Perimenopause & Menopause